The application deadline is December 1, 2023.

 • Indicate your major of your undergraduate study in the appropriate field.
 In the case of a double major, list both majors.

-- Entering one of our six fields of study is required as all applications are monitored by a Field Chair (click here to view the list of Field Chairs on this website listed under ‘People’).
+• Entering one of our five fields of study is required as all applications are monitored by a Field Chair (click here to view the list of Field Chairs).
 An admitted applicant can request to change field via petition.

-- By entering the name of your preferred Faculty Adviser in the appropriate field for MS Thesis and PhD applicants allows your application to be reviewed by that particular Faculty Adviser.
-If the name of your preferred Faculty Adviser is not on this list or you have not yet decided on one, list the name of the Field Chair and state on your Statement of Purpose the name of the actual Faculty Adviser you wish to work with.
-For MS Comprehensive Examination applicants, your Faculty Adviser is the Field Chair by default.
+• By entering the name of your preferred Faculty Advisor in the appropriate field for MS Thesis and PhD applicants allows your application to be reviewed by that particular Faculty Advisor.
+If the name of your preferred Faculty Advisor is not on this list or you have not yet decided on one, list the name of the Field Chair and state on your Statement of Purpose the name of the actual Faculty Advisor you wish to work with.
+For MS Comprehensive Examination applicants, your Faculty Advisor is the Field Chair by default.